Click Your Heels 3 Times: There’s No Place Like Home Birthing

 “A lot of women really like the idea of home birth because they want a lower-intervention birth.
 A lot of women are worried about higher C-section rates and other types of intervention that happen once you go to the hospital,” she said.

-Of the women opting out of the flower-print nightgown: women who already have children (and hence have already gone through birth once) and women over thirty-five the groups that seem to the be leading the charge.
+Of the women opting out of the flower-print nightgown: women who already have children (and hence have already gone through birth once) and women over thirty-five the groups that seem to be the leading the charge.

 Done with proper planning and consideration, a home birth can be quite safe.
 In fact, a 2007 study reported that home births with registered midwifes were as safe is not safer than going to the hospital, with a lower risk of C-section, infection, and bleeding.